Sign up to receive latest news and blogs about our workshops & events

 The Aperture Club believes the way to learn is to move out of the classroom and into the field.
 We pride ourselves on developing your skill-set through practical understanding and being able to experiment with guided help.
 On occasion, depending on what we are learning, we do teach in an indoor environment – when this happens it may be at The Aperture Club’s studio in funky Chippendale.

-We select a wide variety of locations and continue to innovate on this front.
+We select a wide variety of locations around Sydney – some iconic, others eclectic and edgy.
 We want to keep you challenged and inspired by introducing you to ever new sights and sounds.
 As we have worked in the industry for many years we have personal experience of many unique, exciting and varied locations – that have been used for magazine shoots, events and special projects, in locations the average person will not have seen or heard of.

 In the majority of cases we will travel on foot, but don’t be surprised if public transport is utilised every now and then.
 For longer distances and weekend excursions we might ask you to drive yourself or use a small bus/coach, depending on what is appropriate to the workshops unique location.